top of page

 BioE Research Experience for Undergraduates

-Stanford undergraduate students: Please email Dr. Good to discuss potential projects, include your CV, availability, and a note about your interests.
+Stanford Undergraduate Students: Please email Dr. Good to discuss potential projects, include your CV, availability, and a note about your interests.
 Due to the highly complex nature of our work, we can only accept students who can dedicate 6-12 months to a part-time research project.

-High school students: Please apply to summer research programs at Stanford:
+High School Students: Please apply to summer research programs at Stanford:

 GRIPS Summer